k0staa/docker-k8s-aws-tools/README.md

 # AWS K8S HELM EKSCTL K9S tools
-Do you have many AWS environments and want to easly switch beetween configuration?
+Do you have many AWS environments and want to easly switch beetween configuration and between different computers?
 This project is for you!
 No need to install any of the K8S and AWS tools, just run `build.sh` script and then follow below instructions.